 When looking to acquire a tray, many people are unsure of where to begin.
 A good start is to consider ‘What is the purpose of this tray?’
 There are many types of antique trays available, each designed to serve different functions.

 The term “tray” is derived from the English word ‘trēg’ or ‘trīg’ which connotes a ‘flat board with a low rim.’
 In essence, a tray is a shallow, flat container which can be produced from various metals including silver and brass, wood and – in some cases – papier-mâché.

 The plain oval tray became popular in the late 1700s.
 By the 19th century, carrying handles were added to large-sized salvers to accommodate the increasingly weighty tea and coffee services.

 A tea tray is literally and figuratively the foundation of formal tea preparation.
 It offers a surface for tea preparation, including setting out the cups, pouring the tea, and then taking the cups to the guests or to the table where tea is going to be served.

 This is a rather traditional use of a tea tray, and for many owning such items made in sterling silver is a sign of wealth.
 For some, using a fine silver tea trays is to impress their guests.
 Yet there are also many people who simply have an impressive tray as a focal point in a room and it is never actually used for serving purposes.

 How to know if you have found a tea tray…?

 Tea trays are often oval or rectangular in shape, and will be two-handled.
 They will be sturdy in order to hold the weight of the tea set (and in some cases cups).

 Drink and Gallery Trays

-Similar to the tea tray the drinks tray is often used on special occasions.
-The tray provides a suitable on which drinks may be presented at such events.
+Similar to the tea tray, the drinks tray is often used on special occasions.
+The tray provides a suitable surface upon which drinks may be presented at such events.